morgil/publinx/README.md

 ## HTTP Authentication
-A more advanced way of protecting your files is via HTTP authentication. publinx supports plain-text and hashed passwords using `crypt(3)`.
+A more advanced way of protecting your files is via HTTP authentication. publinx supports plain-text and hashed passwords using bcrypt.
 ```json
 {
     "passwordprotected.file": {